czhou578/Thomas-Sowell-Notes/BasicEconomicsNotes.md

 ## MINIMUM WAGE LAWS

 Higher costs in the form of mandated benefits have the same economic effect as higher costs in the form of minimum wage laws.

-the higher min. wage goes, more experienced union members can displace less experi. union members, thats why unions want min wage.
+The higher min. wage goes, more experienced union members can displace less experi. union members, thats why unions want min wage.

 **FALLACY**: min wage to provide a living wage.
 EVIDENCE: But 42 percent of minimum-wage workers live with parents or some other relative.
 In other